If you get them young and you will have them for life

 Schools should be vendor agnostic, not sales outlets for abusive monopolies.

 Microsoft has announced it will soon give students subscriptions to its cloud-based Office productivity software free of charge – provided, that is, their schools are already paid up.
-The software giant on Tuesday announced a new program called Student Advantage, whereby students worldwide can sign up for subscriptions to Office …
+The software giant on Tuesday announced a new program called Student Advantage, whereby students worldwide can sign up for subscriptions to …

 Schools should be vendor agnostic, not sales outlets for abusive monopolies.